Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 - Example: <code>eLabs - </code>, results in an example conditional access policy name of `eLabs - PSM - Authentication Methods`.

 !!! warning "Max Length"
-    The name prefix and suffix both cumulatively can't be more than 13 characters, including whitespace.
+    The name prefix and suffix both cumulatively can't be more than thirteen characters, including whitespace.

 ---